samblenny/markab-lab/README.md

 This is an art project, and I'm busy making stuff.
 I don't have the time or inclination to engage in internet drama with randos.

-On the other hand, to fans and supporters: you have my gratitude.
+On the other hand, to friends, fans, and supporters: you have my gratitude.